QIANQIANHU/js-doctor-lookup-api/README.md

 * go to root directory of this project
 * run $ npm install
 * run $ bower install
-* in root directory of this project create .env file using command $ touch .env
+* go to https://developer.betterdoctor.com/ and apply for your apiKey
-* go to https://developer.betterdoctor.com/ and apply for your apiKey, then implement it to .env file: exports.apiKey = "[yourApiKeyHere]";
+* implement your apiKey to .env file: exports.apiKey = "[yourApiKeyHere]";
 * run $ gulp build
 * run $ gulp serve